 There’s a common misconception that carving pumpkins are inedible, and while they’re not as flavoursome as other pumpkins and squash, they are very much edible and can be used in a multitude of ways after they’ve been carved.

 Don’t forget to save the seeds and guts when carving your Jack-o-Lantern.
-The seeds are delicious roasted with whatever seasonings you like (I’m a chilli fan, me!), while the guts can be used in stocks, soups, stews or even pumpkin mulled wine!
+The seeds are delicious when roasted with whatever seasonings you like (I’m a chilli fan, me!), while the guts can be used in stocks, soups, stews, or even pumpkin mulled wine!

 Roasted Pumpkin Pasta – trust me, it’s fabulous!

 This roasted pumpkin pasta recipe uses up the whole pumpkin, flesh, guts and seeds, and it’s super easy to make too.
 Even my kids like it!
 Roasted pumpkin has a delicious, sweet caramel flavour and it cooks beautifully, pureeing really well into a creamy pasta sauce.

 For this sauce, I roast the pumpkin before simmering it, along with the roasted guts, in chicken stock before adding grated Parmesan cheese and a little creme fraiche or double cream.
 I serve it topped with fried sage and roasted chilli pumpkin seeds.